 Unheard LA – live in Long Beach (ep.9)

-Don't miss the season two finale of KPCC's popular storytelling series "Unheard L.A." at the Carpenter Performing Arts Center in Long Beach.
+The season two finale of KPCC's popular storytelling series "Unheard L.A." took place at the Carpenter Performing Arts Center in Long Beach.
 “Unheard L.A.” features stories reflecting the wide range of people, places and perspectives of the Los Angeles area, and brings them to communities all over the region.

 Long Beach’s unique legacy can even be seen in the venue.
 The Carpenter Center, located on the California State University, Long Beach campus, is named for alumni and benefactors Richard and Karen Carpenter – yes, those Carpenters.